meta-web/meta-web/pages/01_Manifesto/_excerpt.md

 # META Web Manifesto

-Introduction to META Web concept and motivations.
+Introduction to META Web concept and its motivations.